 Intentional design, uniquely branded elements, and experience-focused environments help game studios support employees, impress talent, connect with the community, challenge ideas, and increase innovation.

-How Brands Contribute to eSports Revenue Growth?
+How do Brands Contribute to eSports Revenue Growth?

 eSports is a massive industry, and it is growing by the day.
 That is why it's no surprise to see that investors are putting more and more money into this field with diverse investment opportunities, such as:

 - Advertising products to fans and players - for example, Coke, Red Bull, Gillette, and Mercedes-Benz

 - Sponsoring tournaments and gaming syndicates - for example, Intel and Acer

 - Licensing games and products for tournaments and online play - for example, eSports TV channel Ginx